You are currently viewing Which cleaning products are toxic?

 These chemicals make their way into household dust, which means you are inhaling them every day.
 Hardwood and stone floors are effective ways to reduce exposure to PFCs and other contaminants that accumulate in carpet dust.

 If carpeting is necessary, use a well-sealed vacuum cleaner with a HEPA filter.
-This kind of filter reduces the amount of dust and bacteria that blows out into the air while cleaning.
+This kind of filter reduces the amount of dust and bacteria that blow out into the air while cleaning.
 If you want carpet in your house, choose carpet made from natural fibers like sisal or hemp that has achieved Green Label Plus Certification.
 This type of carpet is resistant to mold and mildew.

 Electronics